-How does that maximum relate to your meter
+How does that maximum relate to your meter?

 In a 16-bit digital system, the maximum sample value of the meter at Full Scale is 32767.
 That value is fixed and cannot be anything else.
 We cannot record any sounds that are louder, without clipping the audio and the introduction of digital distortion.
 We, therefore, have a handy reference point from which to calculate the ratio of our sound levels.

 So back to the ratio of levels.
-With our reference being the maximum value in the system, that means our reference will always be the largest of the ratio’s two numbers.
+With our reference being the maximum value in the system, which means our reference will always be the largest of the ratio’s two numbers.
 Because the reference level is the denominator of the ratio, that ratio will always be a fraction.
 The significance of that is that the logarithm of a fraction is always negative.
-So the meter on a DAW will show the loudest recordable sound, without clipping, as 0bB.
+So, the meter on a DAW will show the loudest recordable sound, without clipping, as 0bB.
 All quieter sounds, relative to the reference point, will now have negative decibel values.

 The decibel comes in many flavors

 If positive and negative decibels are not confusing enough, they come in an assortment of “flavors”.
 Earlier I said that the decibel (dB) is a way of expressing the ratio of two values of a property using a logarithmic scale.
 The important part in that sentence, just here, is the word “property”.
-The property could be a sound pressure level (SPL), voltage, power, energy, field strength, bandwidth or various other things.
+The property could be a sound pressure level (SPL), voltage, power, energy, field strength, bandwidth, or various other things.

-To help differentiate all these types of decibel it is normal to add a suffix after the dB symbol.
+To help differentiate all these types of decibels it is normal to add a suffix after the dB symbol.
 So, you may see dB SPL when referring to sound pressure levels.
 Meanwhile, professional audio gear might use dBu (sometimes dBv), where 0dBu is referenced to a voltage of 0.775 volts.
 Meanwhile, decibels referenced to a voltage of 1 volt are dBV.

-What does dBA stand for in sound
+What does dBA stand for in sound?

-We also have a variety of decibels for sound loudness; dB(A), dB(B) and dB(C).
-Thes take account of the fact that, even when we have equal sound pressure levels, the frequency response of the human is not the same throughout our hearing range.
+We also have a variety of decibels for sound loudness; dB(A), dB(B), and dB(C).
+These take account of the fact that, even when we have equal sound pressure levels, the frequency response of the human ear is not the same throughout our hearing range.
 The response of the human ear is higher between about 1kHz to 4kHz than at lower or higher frequencies.
 To compensate for this A, B or C filters can be added to sound meters.
 This allows them to “hear” sound in a way that is closer to the way humans perceive loudness.

 dB relative to full scale or dBFS

-Can we hear silence
+Can we hear silence?

 How about “the silence of space”

-So if we cannot experience total silence, could we experience near silence?
+So, if we cannot experience total silence, could we experience near silence?
 To do that we would need to enter an extremely well-insulated room, where even sounds from within are absorbed.
 Such places exist and are called anechoic chambers.